Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 - panel with available **quick actions**:
 ![](../../../assets/images/vms/11-vm.png?classes=border,shadow)
-  - *Start* - this option attempts to start the VM if it was stoppedd;
+  - *Start* - this option is used to start the VM if it was stoppedd;
-  - *Reboot* - this option attempts to reboot power cycles the VM;
+  - *Reboot* - this option is used to reboot power cycles the VM;
-  - *Stop* - this option attempts to stop the VM;
+  - *Stop* - this option is used to stop the VM;
-  - *Edit* - this option attempts to to change VM's name;
+  - *Edit* - this option is used to to change VM's name;
-  - *Remote console* - this option attempts to use remote console for VM;
+  - *Remote console* - this option is used to use remote console for VM;
   - **Additional Actions:**
-    - *Resize* - this option attempts to change the VM flavor;
+    - *Resize* - this option is used to change the VM flavor;
-    - *Download RDP File* - this option attempts to download RDP file for the Windows VM;
+    - *Download RDP File* - this option is used to download RDP file for the Windows VM;
     - *Delete* - this option is for VM removing;

 - transition to the NETWORKS & SECURITY, VOLUMES, SNAPSHOTS and LOG pages related to this VM: